OctopusDeploy/docs/docs/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-web-app/index.md

 :::hint
 **OctoPackEnforceAddingFiles**
-If the **<files>** section exists, OctoPack by default won't attempt to automatically add any extra files to your package, so you'll need to be explicit about which files you want to include.
-You can override this behavior with `/p:OctoPackEnforceAddingFiles=true`
+If theÂ **<files>**Â section exists, OctoPack by default won't attempt to automatically add any extra files to your package, so you'll need to be explicit about which files you want to include.
+You can override this behavior withÂ `/p:OctoPackEnforceAddingFiles=true`
 :::